 European shags typically breed from age three years.
 Although they can attempt to breed aged two years, this was rarely observed at Bullers of Buchan in 2018 and 2019 (only two attempts by known ringed two year-olds).
 Individuals that would have been two years old in the summer following each focal winter were consequently excluded from current analyses of reproductive success.
 All surviving three year-olds were defined as adults and included (Table S1).
 The frequent breeding season surveys ensured that most colour-ringed individuals were resighted on multiple occasions during in each summer (Figure S2).
 Adults that were not seen in a particular breeding season were never seen subsequently, either in subsequent breeding seasons or winters, implying that breeding season resighting probability was close to 1 during 2017-2019.

-During 2017-2019, local (i.e. breeding area) winter resighting surveys of all local roost sites were undertaken by experienced observers, primarily JMR and MS, typically at times of day and tide that surveys undertaken during 2009-2017 had shown to maximise the probability of observing roosting shags.
+During 2017-2019, local (i.e. breeding area) winter resighting surveys of all local roost sites were undertaken by experienced observers, primarily JMR and MS, typically at times of day and tide that surveys undertaken during 2009-2017 had shown to maximise the probability of observing roosting shags (including pre-dusk gatherings).
 Roosting groups were repeatedly scanned with 60x magnification telescopes, and colour-ring codes recorded and checked.
 This core survey effort was supplemented with substantial additional effort from numerous other observers, who checked diverse local sites at diverse times of day and tide.
 This substantial combined effort reduced heterogeneity in local resighting probability per defined 10-day ‘occasion’, and increased the probability that colour-ringed shags that were locally present would be resighted on multiple occasions during the winter.

 Figure S1.
-(A) Location of the main Bullers of Buchan study area, and (B) zoomed-in locations of the main breeding colony (red), two adjacent sub-colonies (orange, Whinnyfold to the south and Longhaven to the north), and three main winter day roost sites (blue).
+(A) Location of the main Bullers of Buchan study area, and (B) zoomed-in locations of the main breeding colony (red), two adjacent sub-colonies (orange, Whinnyfold to the south and Longhaven to the north), and three main winter day roost sites (blue) ranging up to 16km north of the main breeding area.
 The next nearest breeding colonies to the north and south are also shown (yellow).
 Wider surveys showed that few shags utilised winter day roost sites south of Bullers of Buchan, since the main foraging areas are slightly north.

 (A)